| Charles Morley sat up gasping for air, his eyes haunted by the bus that was carrying his nightmare so hastily away. |

 “Laugh with me…”

-“Did you hear that?” the younger man asked, his skin bristling with the bitterness of a chill.
+“Did you hear that?” the younger man asked, his skin bristling with a chill.

 “Hear what?” asked the older man annoyingly.